ACC Book Ministry: Testimonies

 Many people have expressed their appreciation to us for the books.
 Here are a few examples of experiences we have encountered when we go to take the books:

-Some weeks ago, a young lady said she didn’t know the best way to teach her 3-year-old daughter about Jesus and found the books helpful.
-She went on to say that she was trying to raise her child to know Jesus.
+A young lady said she didn’t know the best way to teach her 3-year-old daughter about Jesus and found the books helpful.
+She said that she was trying to raise her child to know Jesus.
 She was very sincere and grateful for the books.
 We are always in great need of books and Bibles for children and teens.
 Sometimes the adults will read these books/Bibles because they are easier to understand.

 We met a young lady who shared her story with us.
 She had not planned to become a drug addict and do the things she did to support her habit.
 She was going through a bad divorce when a so-called friend offered her meth “to help her.”
 She tried it; it only took one time and she was hooked because it is so addictive.
 But she has since gotten off of it, found a nice Christian man, and is active in church.
 She was so excited about a brand new Bible that we had just put out.
 We truly believed that God meant it for her.
 It had a translation that was easier for her to understand than the KJV, and she was overjoyed about that.
 She had been at a bad place in her life, but she got away from drugs; God showed his love for her through that Bible.
 Several times we have discovered by our conversations with people in the waiting room that they had grown up in church or had a family member teach them from the Bible.
 But, they had drifted away from those teachings and were trying to get back to the way they had been raised.